Updated March 7, 2022

-In the rush to get on the front page of Google, a major SERP opportunity stands out as the most useful and most relevant available: featured snippets.
+In the rush to get on the front page of Google search results, a major opportunity stands out as the most useful and relevant: featured snippets.

-How can you create content that has the chance of ranking in featured snippets?
+How do you create content that has a high chance of ranking in featured snippets?

+While many assume featured snippets are the territory of SEO masters or brands with million-dollar marketing budgets, that isn’t true.
 In fact, it’s easy to rank for featured snippets with organic content only.
-You just need to know how.
+You just need the know-how.

 What are featured snippets?